meta-llama/llama-stack/docs/cli_reference.md

 # Llama CLI Reference

-The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
+The `llama` CLI tool helps you setup and use the Llama Stack & agentic systems.
 It should be available on your path after installing the `llama-stack` package.

 ### Subcommands
 1. `download`: `llama` cli tools supports downloading the model from Meta or Hugging Face.